TITLE 38: FINANCIAL INSTITUTIONS

 2) Premiums and Discounts on purchased investments;

-3) Depreciation of Fixed Assets;
+3) Depreciation of Fixed Assets; and

 4) Interest on investments when paid less frequently than once a year.

-d) If a credit union uses the accrual method to recognize interest income on consumer loans, such accrual must be stopped and income recognized on a cash basis whenever the borrower is three months or more delinquent in contractual payments.
+d) If a credit union uses the accrual method to recognize interest income on consumer loans, the accrual must be stopped and income recognized on a cash basis whenever the borrower is three months or more delinquent in contractual payments.

 1) The credit union's net worth to asset ratio is 7% or greater; or

-2) If the credit union's net worth to asset ratio at the end of a calendar quarter is less than 7%, the credit union transfers an amount equal to .1% of the credit union's assets from undivided earnings to regular reserve at the end of the next calendar quarter and quarterly thereafter until the net worth to assets ratio is equal to or greater then 7%.
+2) If the credit union's net worth to asset ratio at the end of a calendar quarter is less than 7%, the credit union transfers an amount equal to .1% of the credit union's assets from undivided earnings to regular reserve at the end of the next calendar quarter and quarterly thereafter until the net worth to assets ratio is equal to or greater than 7%.

-(Source: Amended at 30 Ill.
+(Source: Amended at 46 Ill.
 Reg.
-18919, effective December 4, 2006)
+16221, effective September 6, 2022)